Brittney Griner arrives in the US after being released from Russian custody in a prisoner exchange - KESQ

 President Joe Biden said efforts to bring Griner home took “painstaking and intense negotiations” as he thanked members of his administration who were involved.

 “This is a day we’ve worked toward for a long time.
-We never stopped pushing for her release,” he said.
+We never stopped pushing for her release,” he said Thursday.

-The final deal itself came together over the past 48 hours, the officials said, launching the process of moving Griner from the penal colony where she was serving a lengthy sentence.
+The final deal came together over 48 hours, the officials said, launching the process of moving Griner from the penal colony where she was serving a lengthy sentence.

 Biden gave final approval for the prisoner swap freeing Griner over the past week, an official familiar with the matter said.